rangaraireddy/demo-kb-twitter/kb-frontend/README.md

-Simple React Application
+Simple React Application built on top of Typescript

    This is a user facing front end application.
 Prerequisites for the client are

    - Have `npm` globally installed in the machine.
-If not please visit `https://www.npmjs.com/get-npm`
+If not, please visit https://www.npmjs.com/get-npm

 Installation